Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: More Details on

 \textbf{iNatural 2018}~\cite{van2018inaturalist} is a species classification dataset with a train set with 437,513 images for 8142 classes.
 The class frequencies follow a natural power law distribution with a maximum number of 4,980 images per class and a minimum number of 5 images per class.
 The test and valid sets contain 149,394 and 24,426 images, respectively.

 \textbf{CIFAR 10-LT} and \textbf{CIFAR 100-LT}~\cite{cui2019class}.
 The original CIFAR dataset has two versions: CIFAR 10 and CIFAR 100, where the former has 10 classes, 6,000 images in every class, while the latter has 100 classes with 600 samples in each class.
-CIFAR 10-LT and CIFAR 100-LT are two long-tailed versions of CIFAR dataset, where the number of samples in each class is determined by a controllable imbalance factor.
+CIFAR 10-LT and CIFAR 100-LT are two long-tailed versions of CIFAR dataset (named semi-synthetic long-tailed datasets in this paper), where the number of samples in each class is determined by a controllable imbalance factor.
 The commonly used imbalance factors are 10, 50, 100.
 The test set remains unchanged with even distribution.

 \textbf{LVIS v0.5}~\cite{gupta2019lvis} is a large vocabulary instance segmentation dataset with 1231 classes.
 It contains a 693,958 train set, and a relatively balanced test/ valid set.